Introducing our partners: part 1

 Retrieval of the nets

 Healthy Seas dives with 250 divers from Ghost Fishing for ghost nets.
-The diving teams are mainly active in the North Sea, the Mediterranean and the Adriatic Sea, but also have projects in New Zealand and South Korea.
+The diving teams are mainly active in the North Sea, the Mediterranean and the Adriatic Sea, but also have projects all over the world.